trackmania-rl/tmrl/README.md

 ## Introduction

-`tmrl` uses actual video games, with no insider access, to train competitive self-driving Artificial Intelligences (AIs), also called "policies".
+`tmrl` is a python framework designed to help you train Artificial Intelligences (AIs), also called "policies", for your own robots or real-time video games.

-These policies are trained with Deep Reinforcement Learning (RL) algorithms, in Real-Time.
+This is done through Deep Reinforcement Learning (RL).

-### User features:
+### User features (trackmania):
 * **Training algorithm:**
-`tmrl` can train policies in TrackMania with [Soft Actor-Critic](https://arxiv.org/abs/1801.01290) (SAC), a state-of-the-art Deep Reinforcement Learning algorithm.
+`tmrl` lets you easily train policies in TrackMania with [Soft Actor-Critic](https://www.youtube.com/watch?v=LN29DDlHp1U) (SAC), a state-of-the-art Deep Reinforcement Learning algorithm.
 SAC stores collected samples in a large dataset, called a replay memory.
 In parallel, this dataset is used to train an artificial neural network (policy) that maps observations (images, speed...) to relevant actions (gas, steering angle...).

 * **Analog control:**
-`tmrl` can control the video game using a virtual gamepad, which enables analog input.
+`tmrl` controls the game using a virtual gamepad, which enables analog input.

 * **Different types of observation:**
 The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment